vkarpov15/superagent-httpbackend/README.md

 ```

-## It throws if an unexpected request gets fired
+## throws if an unexpected request gets fired

 ```javascript